KTTH: Talk programming

-In November 1995, a format swap was made with AM 1090, with 770 receiving the call letters KNWX and an all-news radio format.
+In November 1995, a format swap was made with AM 1090, with 770 receiving the call letters KNWX and an all-news radio format, using programming from CNN Headline News.
 That was followed by a switch to business talk programming in 1998.

-KTTH acquired its current call letters in 2003, along with a flip to conservative talk.
+The station's call letters were changed to KTTH in 2003, along with a flip to conservative talk.
 KNWX moved to 1210 AM that same year and continued until 2004, when it was renamed KWMG (now KMIA).
+In August 2025, the station changed its on-air branding to Seattle Red to accompany the launch of a new website under the same name, and efforts to include additional coverage of Idaho and Oregon.

 Sports

-KTTH was the last flagship radio station of the Seattle SuperSonics (now Oklahoma City Thunder) of the National Basketball Association, from 2006 to 2008.
+KTTH was the last flagship radio station of the Seattle SuperSonics from 2006 to 2008, until their move to Oklahoma City.
 The station serves as a backup station to KIRO for Seattle Mariners and Washington State Cougars play-by-play when the Seahawks are playing at the same time.
 It also carries Seattle University men's basketball coverage.